Data Centers in Hanover

 Market Access, Business & Tax Climate

-Regional Market Reach From Hanover, digital services can effectively reach the entire New York metropolitan area, a population of over 20 million people.
-Its strategic location offers a nexus between major East Coast markets from Boston to Washington, D.C.
+Regional Market Reach From Hanover, businesses can effectively serve the entire New York metropolitan area, which includes over 20 million people.
+The location also provides excellent reach into Philadelphia and other major Northeast markets.

 Tax Advantage For Data Centers New Jersey offers tax incentives that can benefit data center operators and tenants.
-The state provides tax credits tied to significant capital investments and the creation of new full-time jobs, helping to reduce the total cost of ownership.
+The state provides tax credits tied to significant capital investments and the creation of new, full-time jobs, which helps reduce the total cost of ownership for large-scale projects.

 Natural Disaster Risk

-The Hanover area has a High natural disaster risk profile, with a FEMA National Risk Index score of 75.31 as of September 2025.
-The primary threats are weather-related events common to the Mid-Atlantic and Northeast regions.
-Key risks include hurricanes, winter weather, strong winds, riverine flooding, lightning, and heat waves.
+Hanover has a High natural disaster risk profile, with a FEMA National Risk Index score of 75.31 as of September 2025.
+The risk is primarily associated with severe weather events rather than seismic activity.